IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 ## TypeScript

 If you find the IsaacScript standard library useful, you should consider using it in a TypeScript mod.
 TypeScript has the advantage of auto-complete, auto-importing, and the compiler preventing you from ever misusing anything in the library.
-Taken together, it makes for a dream-like Isaac development experience that has to be seen to be believed.
+Taken together, it makes for a dream-like Isaac development experience.

 For more information, see the [list of features](features.md).
 (If you don't know how to program in TypeScript, then you can learn in around [30 minutes](javascript-tutorial.md).)